-A Professional Affiliation is a 30-day full-time, mutually beneficial placement at an organization related to the Humphrey Fellow's professional field.
+A Professional Affiliation is a 6 weeks full-time, mutually beneficial placement at an organization related to the Humphrey Fellow's professional field.
 Each Humphrey Fellow conducts at least one Professional Affiliation during his or her Fellowship.
 A Professional Affiliation allows the Humphrey Fellow an opportunity to learn how U.S.-based organizations operate, as well as to contribute his or her experience and knowledge to the organization.
 Fellows typically complete a project during an affiliation: this might be in the form of preparing research or reports, conducting an evaluation, or contributing to a specific initiative or event.

 A Fellow has reached out to me and my organization would like to host him or her for a Professional Affiliation.
 What do I do next?